GREAT BARRIER REEF

 Meals as noted in the program (B,L,D)

-2 x day trips on Passions of Paradise with a dedicated reef conservation guide doing Eye on the Reef – Rapid Monitoring and other Marine Conservation tasks
+2 x day trips on Passions of Paradise with a dedicated Master Reef Guide doing Eye on the Reef – Rapid Monitoring and other Marine Conservation tasks incl. equipment

 - Open Water Course + Passions of Paradise: 13 dives on the Great Barrier Reef (pending weather conditions)

-- Advanced Open Water Course/ Nitrox + Passions of Paradise: 15 dives on the Great Barrier Reef (pending weather conditions)
+- Advanced Open Water Course + Passions of Paradise: 15 dives on the Great Barrier Reef (pending weather conditions)

-- Rescue Course + Passions of Paradise: 15 dives on the Great Barrier Reef (pending weather conditions.
-Rescue Course is subject to availability)
+- Certified Divers + Passions of Paradise: 15 dives on the Great Barrier Reef (pending weather conditions.)

 1 x day trip to Fitzroy Island and visit at the turtle hospital, with hands-on activities (subject to availability on the day)